jrief/django-angular/docs/three-way-data-binding.rst

 	app.controller('MyController', function($scope, djangoWebsocket) {
 	    djangoWebsocket.connect($scope, ['subscribe-broadcast', 'publish-broadcast'], 'my_collection');

-	});
+	    // use $scope.my_collection as root object for the data which shall be three-way bound });

 This creates a websocket attached to the server sides message queue via the module **ws4redis**.